 15. Drill .015 – .020 diameter lock ring hole using G9746 press.

 25. In process inspect

 Let’s review two scenarios of non-conformance.

-Drilled hole found to be .005 undersize at sequence 25 the in process inspection.
+Drilled hole found to be .005 undersized at sequence 25 the in process inspection.
 Engineer determined worn or wrong size drill was the root cause.
 The rework simply involves changing drill bit and reprocessing sequence 15 and continue router from that point.

 This is considered rework because you simply redoing a process correctly.

-Drilled hole found to be .005 undersize at sequence 35 final inspection.
+Drilled hole found to be .005 undersized at sequence 35 final inspection.
 Engineer again determined worn or wrong size drill was the root cause.
 However this time the part was found in a hardened state.
 Engineer must repair by adding sequence not on the original router.

 Before reprocessing sequence 25 the Engineer must soften material using the thermal process called annealing.